AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 attack and IBP losses.

 The final guarantee always comes from sound post-training verification.
-Part 7 will ask what lies beyond today's workflow: which certifiable networks can exist, which ones training can find, and which relationships a verifier can express.
+Part 7 will separate three research questions: which target functions certifiable networks can approximate, which useful networks training can find, and which exact bounds a verifier can prove for a fixed network.